Jerzy Rembas

 Jerzy Rembas (born 18 April 1956 in Gorzów Wielkopolski, Poland) is a former international motorcycle speedway rider from Poland.
 He earned 40 international caps for the Poland national speedway team.

 Career

-He appeared in the Speedway World Championship finals twice, missing out on a rostrum place after finishing third in the third-place run-off to Scott Autrey and Dave Jessup.
+Rembas appeared in the Speedway World Championship finals twice, missing out on a rostrum place after finishing third in the third-place run-off to Scott Autrey and Dave Jessup.

 Rembas rode for Stal Gorzów in Poland from 1971 until his retirement in 1990.
 He rode for Leicester Lions in the British League in 1978 and Wimbledon Dons in 1981.